 New spring menus and delicious food on offer

-If you’re wondering what foods to try in Scotland then you’re most likely going to come across haggis, neeps and tatties, and Scottish breakfast.
-But Scotland is more than just the those options, and while they’re worth trying there’s so much more on offer around Edinburgh.
-In spring restaurants often change their menus to lighter fare and use delicious seasonal options.
+If you’re wondering what foods to try in Scotland then you’re most likely going to come across haggis, neeps and tatties, and Scottish breakfast, but Scotland is more than just those options!
+While I’d highly recommend you just order haggis and don’t think about what it is, there’s plenty of other things to try.
+In spring Edinburgh restaurants often change their menus to lighter fare and use delicious seasonal options.

 What to pack for spring in Edinburgh

-Spring in Edinburgh may mean warmer weather and less chance of rain, but it’s still Scotland after all so you never know what might happen.
-If you’re wondering how to pack for Edinburgh in spring then it’s all about the layers!
-I’ve (mostly) shunned my winter coat and moved on to my summer one.
-Yes, summer coats exist in Scotland!
-Now is the time for a more lightweight trench coat, and I’d still recommend an infinity scarf incase the wind gets up (they’re my favourite!).
+Spring in Edinburgh may mean warmer weather and less chance of rain, but it’s still Scotland after all!
+The weather can be changeable, so if you’re wondering how to pack for Edinburgh in spring then it’s all about the layers!
+By spring in Edinburgh I’ve (mostly) shunned my winter coat and moved on to my summer one (yes, summer coats exist in Scotland!).
+Now is the time for a more lightweight trench coat, but I’d still recommend an infinity scarf in case the wind gets up (they’re my favourite!).

 If you’re wondering when the best time to visit Edinburgh is, then spring is more than worth a look!

 This post contains some affiliate links and sponsored content at no cost to you, as always all opinions are my own!